NAG-DevOps/speed-hpc/src/README.md

 ## Openiss-reid-tfk ##

-The following steps will provide the information required to execute the *OpenISS Person Re-Identification Baseline* Project (https://github.com/carlos-encs/openiss-reid-tfk) on *SPEED*
+The following steps will provide the information required to execute the *OpenISS Person Re-Identification Baseline* Project (https://github.com/NAG-DevOps/openiss-reid-tfk) on *SPEED*
 ### Environment ###

-The pre-requisites to prepare the environment are located in `environment.yml`. (https://github.com/carlos-encs/openiss-reid-tfk)
+The pre-requisites to prepare the environment are located in `environment.yml`. (https://github.com/NAG-DevOps/openiss-reid-tfk)

-Using a test dataset (Market1501) and 2 epochs as an example, we ran the script and the results were the following:
+Using a test dataset (Market1501) and 120 epochs as an example, we ran the script and the results were the following:

-Workstation: Intel(R) Core(TM) i7-10700 CPU @ 2.90GHz --- 4hrs
-Speed 1 GPU: 1hr 30min
+Speed 1 GPU: 5hrs 25min
-Speed CPU - 32 cores: 1hr 4min
+Speed CPU - 32 cores: 2 days 22 hours

 TEST DATASET: Market1501